Slack vs Flock: Which app to choose?

 The verdict seems clear — in the Slack vs Flock battle, numbers speak in Slack’s favor.

-But, does this mean you should immediately pick Slack as your team chat app?
+But does this mean you should immediately pick Slack as your team chat app?

+Not necessarily.
 Again, it all depends on your specific needs, business model, and industry you and your team work in.

 And while both tools offer great chat features, their specific characteristics vary.